akgulkemal/plando-privacy/README.md

 ## About PlanDo

-PlanDo is a powerful GTD (Getting Things Done) productivity app designed to help you organize your tasks, projects, and life efficiently.
+PlanDo is a powerful productivity app designed to help you organize your tasks, projects, and life efficiently.

 ### Key Features